Drains Cleared

 • Pitch fibre underground drain sections alongside clay

-Supply pipe: Gradually transitioning from lead to copper through this period.
+Supply pipe: Specifically, gradually transitioning from lead to copper through this period.
 Properties from the 1970s may have either.

-What’s largely avoided: Most properties from this era have separate foul and surface water drainage, as this became standard practice in Building Regulations.
+What’s largely avoided: For example, most properties from this era have separate foul and surface water drainage, as this became standard practice in Building Regulations.
 (But not always — check, particularly in older urban areas.)

 1980–2000: Thatcher-era and 90s builds

-Drainage materials: UPVC for above-ground waste and increasing use of UPVC for underground drainage.
+Drainage materials: As a result, uPVC for above-ground waste and increasing use of UPVC for underground drainage.
 Some clay pipe underground drainage continues.

-Characteristics: More standardised than earlier eras, with greater Building Regulations consistency.
+Characteristics: Meanwhile, more standardised than earlier eras, with greater Building Regulations consistency.
 Drainage generally in better condition than Victorian-era properties.

 • Tree planting in new developments reaching an age where roots are beginning to affect drainage (30–40 year-old trees now in root-invasive zone)